Annual Meeting

 THIS YEAR’S EVENT

-The business portion of the evening will begin at 7:00 pm, and Dan will speak at 7:30.
+The business portion of the afternoon will begin at 2:00 pm, and Ted will speak at 2:30.
 The public is invited to attend and enjoy the speaker; only members and donors can vote.

-The slate of officers will be available soon.
+The slate of officers will be available for review in advance of the meeting.

 PAST SPEAKERS